wp-plugins/iremotewp/readme.txt

 * Secure, fast and easy solution for manage all your WordPress sites from one easy dashboard.
 * Manually or automatically update any or all your WordPress core install, plugins and themes.
-* Manually or scheduled automated backups of your websites (Dropbox, (Amazon S3 and Google Drive coming soon) supported).
+* Manually or scheduled automated backups of your websites (Dropbox, (*Google Drive coming soon) supported).
 * Monitor, track all of your sites WordPress version, plugins, themes each site is running and easily update.
 * One click to access WP admin of any site.
 No any admin password required!
 * Manage, delete, install, activate, deactivate all your current plugins and themes and install new themes and plugins one central place.